monkeytypegame/monkeytype/SELF_HOSTING.md

 - create an `.env` file, you can copy the content from the [example.env](https://github.com/monkeytypegame/monkeytype/tree/master/docker/example.env).
 - download the [backend-configuration.json](https://github.com/monkeytypegame/monkeytype/tree/master/docker/backend-configuration.json)
 - run `docker compose up -d`
-- After the command exits successfully you can access [http://localhost:8080](http://localhost:8080)
+- after the command exits successfully you can access [http://localhost:8080](http://localhost:8080)

 ## Account System

-User signup/login is disabled by default.
-To allow users to signup you'll need to setup a Firebase project.
-Stop the running docker containers using `docker compose down` before making any changes.
+user signup/login is disabled by default.
+To allow users to signup you'll need to setup a Firebase project. stop the running docker containers using `docker compose down` before making any changes.

 ### Setup Firebase